NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Any smoking in pregnancy is included.

-Data include all mothers who gave birth (stillbirth or live birth) in NSW regardless of place of permanent residence.
+Data include all mothers who gave birth (stillbirth or live birth) in a NSW facility (or a home) regardless of place of permanent residence.

 The NSW Perinatal Data Collection (PDC), formerly the NSW Midwives Data Collection (MDC), is a population-based surveillance system covering all births in NSW public and private hospitals, as well as homebirths.
 The PDC is a statutory data collection under the NSW Public Health Act 2010.

 The PDC encompasses all live births, and stillbirths of at least 20 weeks gestation or at least 400 grams birth weight.
 Prior to 2006 the PDC encompassed all births of at least 20 weeks gestation or at least 400 grams birth weight.
-The data collection has operated since 1987 but continuously only since 1990.
+The data collection has operated since 1987 but with population coverage since 1990.

-For every birth in NSW the attending midwife or medical practitioner completes a form (latest version: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
-The PDC form was revised in 1998, 2006 and 2011.
+For every birth in NSW the attending midwife or medical practitioner completes a notification form (latest version for 2011: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
+The PDC form was revised in 1998, 2006, 2011, and 2016.

-There are several electronic systems that generate the PDC data including ObstetriX and Cerner in public hospitals and a variety of systems in private hospitals.
+There are several electronic systems that generate the PDC data including ObstetriX, eMaternity, and Cerner in public hospitals and a variety of systems in private hospitals.
 ObstetriX is the most commonly used maternity information system in public hospitals in NSW.

 |Notification source||Local Health District or Hospital||